Pfuster12/LiveChart/README.md

 ## Things to consider

 LiveChart tries to leave a minimal footprint as possible, extending from the built-in Android `View` class to perform the draw operations.
-It follows best practice advise to only perform draw ops and avoid setting any variables to memory during the `onDraw()` call.
+It follows best practice advice to only perform draw ops and avoid setting any variables to memory during the `onDraw()` call.

 HOWEVER, drawing big datasets is a costly operation and the Android UI will appear 'janky' if you